karpaff/indexed-search/README.md

-# Console program forindexed search
+# Console program for indexed search
 A C# script that indexes specified folders and then can quickly find a specified file in them.

 ## How to use